What is a CBT?

 - We supply helmets, jackets, gloves and waterproof over-trousers if you do not already have your own.
 Waterproof clothing is strongly recommended, as your course will continue if it rains or not.

 - If you normally wear glasses or contact lenses, you will need to bring them to read a registration plate at a minimum distance of 66 ft (20.5 metres).

 - You will need to bring your UK licence (photocard), and you also need to know your National Insurance number.
 If you have an old style licence, you will need to bring a valid passport.
 The document must be original, as photocopies are not accepted.

 If you would like to purchase any gear (helmets, jackets & gloves), please visit our sister website: www.ridersmotorcycleclothing.co.uk

 At any point throughout the CBT course the instructor may stop training and ask the student to return another day.
 This may be due to a number of reasons.
 If this is the case the instructor will explain why he/she has chosen to do so and be available to give a full debrief and answer any questions.
 When returning for extra training, you must book back in to the same site you first attended.
-If you have opted for the Guaranteed Pass option you will not be charged for returning for a second session.
-If you are required to return for more than one session you will be charged for each subsequent return after the first comeback.
-If you have not taken up the Guaranteed Pass option you will be charged the full price for another attempt at the CBT.
+Please bare in mind there will be additional charges for any extra training you require.